aws-samples/lambda-apigateway-twilio-tutorial/README.md

 ### Pre-Requisites
 1. Sign-in to AWS or [Create an Account](https://us-west-2.console.aws.amazon.com).
 2. Pick a region in the console and be consistent throughout this app.
 Use either `us-east-1`, `us-west-2` & `eu-west-1`.
-3. Create a table in DynamoDB with a single Hash for primary key of type String.
+3. Create a table in DynamoDB with a single Hash named 'fromNumber' for primary key of type String.
 We don't need any additional indexes and you can keep the read/write capacity at 1 for this example.
 4. Create an S3 bucket to ingest MMS images.
 5. Create an IAM role with access to the S3 bucket & the DynamoDB table.
 6. Create/login to a Twilio account & create a phone number with MMS capability.